open-xchange/appsuite-middleware/documentation/mail/circuit_breaker.md

 ## Specify the circuit breaker for primary account

 Example for an override for the primary account using the `"primary"` infix.
-Since primary IMAP and mail filter are typically hosted by the same service endpoint, the circuit breaker fr mail filter should be adjusted as well.
+Since primary IMAP and mail filter are typically hosted by the same service endpoint, the circuit breaker for mail filter should be adjusted as well.

 ```
 # Circuit breaker config for primary mail account